Jonathan Emerick Jr. was born on June 18, 1837 in Somerset County, PA, the son of Jonathan and Rachel (Sturtz) Emerick Sr.

 He was a lifelong farmer in Southampton Township.

-In 1860, this young couple boarded in the home of Jonathan's parents in Southampton.
+In 1860, the newlyweds boarded in the home of Jonathan's parents in Southampton.
 He is thought to be the same "Jont.
 Emerick" who in 1872 successfully sued Roddy & Findley and won $3,578.38 in damages, an item reported by the Somerset Herald.

 Circa 1877, he is believed to have owned a tract of 308 acres with rich underlying deposits of coal, iron ore, limestone, fire clay, petroleum and other mineral resources.
 Circa 1879, Jonathan and his brothers, Gaumer cousins and others helped erect a new house of worship for the community, known as Comp's Lutheran and Reformed Church.